divyahansg/musubi-truth-dare/README.md

-# Truth or Dare on Musubi #
+# Truth or Dare for Musubi #

-This is a Truth or Dare game on Musubi using SocialKit.
+This app is made for Musubi, a mobile social network and app platform, using [SocialKit-JS](https://github.com/Mobisocial/SocialKit-JS "SocialKit-JS").

 [Check out our progress](http://mobisocial.stanford.edu/migo/wordpress/?page_id=123 "Migo").